 When I started working on this cake, I stuck with pound cake, because it is delicious and holds up well to the mold.
 This pound cake is lemon, but if you prefer a vanilla pound cake, please see the notes in the recipe.

-The molds are easy to find in many stores and online and are relatively inexpensive.
+The lamb molds are easy to find in many stores and online and are relatively inexpensive.

 Everyone will enjoy this gluten free Easter Lamb cake.
-Now there is no reason to ever go without, just because you are gluten free.
+And now there is no reason to ever go without, just because you are gluten free.

 Gluten Free Lamb Cake

 30 minutes to cool, chill oernight